shoedler/slang/README.md

 ## Improvements

+- [ ] Module Caching refactor: When trying to load a module from cache, we need to check for the absolute file path of the module instead of only the name.
+When importing a module with destructuring, we use the absolute path as the module name - when you load the same module with a relative path and a module name, it will currently be cached with the key "module name" and therefore not be found in the cache.
+- [ ] Overriding internal methods: Currently, if ypu define a method such as `has` and `to_str`, these methods will (or will they?
+Have to check that) override the internal methods.
+That is okay, but it feels a bit "by chance"ish.
+Maybe we should either prefix these methods with `__` or have some sort of `internal` or `override` keyword.
 - [ ] Add Tests with tabs in source code.
 Especially to test uncaught runtime error reporting.
 - [ ] Add tests for `OP_MODULO`
 - [ ] Add tests for `Fn.bind(Obj)`